calsaviour/longevity/README.md

 # Known limitations
-The dataset is heavily skewed towards older people, so I'm not sure how well it performs on pictures of younger people.
+1. The dataset is heavily skewed towards older people, so I'm not sure how well it performs on pictures of younger people.

+2. When generating the dataset I simplified myself the work so all dates are just years (I didn't bother with the month or day of the year, so at best this can only ever be accurate to the year).

+Other possible problems: I haven't thought hard about data leakage, so maybe something is off here.

 # How to use this code
 The models are small enough that you can train on CPU, but I recommend running